 The EU Whistleblowing Monitor was created by the Whistleblowing International Network to track the progress of transposition of the EU Directive on Whistleblowing across all 27 Member States over the next 18 months.
 It will be updated as and when we are made aware of any information through our voluntary team of country editors and other relevant sources.

-The EU Whistleblowing Monitor is maintained by Ida Nowers, Law and Policy Cordinator at WIN and Christopher Atkinson, Technical Lead on the EU Whistleblowing Monitor at WIN.
-The website was designed and devloped with Chiara Girardelli
+The EU Whistleblowing Monitor is hosted by WIN and Transparency International Ireland and is maintained by Ida Nowers, Project Coordinator at WIN, and Verity Loughlin, Communications Officer at WIN.
+The website was designed and developed with Chiara Girardelli.

 The Whistleblowing International Network (WIN) is an international charity based in Scotland.
 WIN’s mission is to strengthen the capacity of civil society to protect public interest whistleblowers worldwide, to support the work of civil society in turning legal rights into active protection for whistleblowers, and to assist in ensuring that whistleblowing disclosures achieve lasting change in the public interest.

 Transparency International Ireland is the Irish chapter of the worldwide movement against corruption, specialising in research, advocacy, and delivery of services aimed at supporting whistleblowers.